eilandert/dockerized/src/roundcube/README.md

 capabilities**, the root filesystem is **read-only**, and an Angie WAF sits in front of PHP.

+You bring an IMAP/SMTP server (your own mail host) and a database; the image brings the webmail front-end.
+The bundled `docker-compose.yml` includes a hardened MariaDB so you can be running in two commands.

+**Just want it running?** Jump to [Quick start](#quick-start).
+Curious *how* it's locked down?
+See [Security & hardening](#security--hardening).
+Want to know which plugins/skins ship?
+See [Bundled plugins & skins](#bundled-plugins--skins).

 ## Links

 - **Image source / this repo:** <https://github.com/eilandert/dockerized/tree/master/src/roundcube>